zackmdavis/Less_Wrong_Drafts/said_defense_comments.md

 > Despite my disagreement I endorse Habryka unilaterally taking these kinds of decisions and approve of his [...] conduct in this matter.

 Why?
 If you think Achmiz's posts are clear, crisp, and valuable and that the examples in the post don't seem compelling, then that would seem to imply that Habyrka is making a terrible decision and that you should therefore disapprove of his conduct.
-Is the idea that it's critical for coordination purposes to have a dictator, any dictator, such that it doesn't actually matter whether they make good decisions? _Reply!_
+Is the idea that it's critical for coordination purposes to have a dictator, any dictator, such that it doesn't actually matter whether the dictator makes good decisions?

 ----